 Being a small town, Shelbyville does not have a public transit system used by locals to get to and from work.

-The per capita income in Shelbyville in 2022 was $33,383, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
-This equates to an annual income of $133,532 for a family of four.
+The per capita income in Shelbyville in 2022 was $31,359, which is middle income relative to Texas and the nation.
+This equates to an annual income of $125,436 for a family of four.

 The people who call Shelbyville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Shelbyville residents report their race to be White.
 Important ancestries of people in Shelbyville include German, Czechoslovakian, English, Yugoslavian, and Other West Indian.